Blaine County, Idaho: Government and politics

-At the state level, Blaine County is located in Legislative District 25, which currently has an all-Democratic delegation in the Idaho Legislature.
-Michelle Stennett, the current minority leader of the Idaho Senate, and Wendy Jaquet, a member of the Idaho House of Representatives and a former minority leader of that body, both live in Ketchum.
+Until the 2021 redistricting cycle, Blaine County at the state level was located in Legislative District 25, with an all-Democratic delegation in the Idaho Legislature.
+Michelle Stennett, a former minority leader of the Idaho Senate, and Wendy Jaquet, a member of the Idaho House of Representatives and a former minority leader of that body, both live in Ketchum.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2661 sqmi, of which 2644 sqmi is land and 17 sqmi (0.6%) is water.